rcmadden/cheatsheets/docs/git.md

 ```
 git branch -r
 ```
-lsit branches and their commits:
+list branches and their commits:
 ```
 git show-branch
 ```